Menu

 • Rubella (German Measles)—Child Care and Schools

-A mild viral infection usually lasting 3 days that is now rare in the United States because of routine immunization
+A mild viral infection usually lasting 3 days that is now rare in the United States because of routine immunization.

 Read More